How to write a descriptive essay

 Metaphors and other linguistic twists are among the elements of figurative language.
 You better focus on figurative language to make your essay unique and creative.

-Let’s see an example where the first is a literal description of a school and the second is a figurative one.
+Let’s see an example where the first is a literal and the second is a figurative descriptive of the word “school.”

 Here, I have used figurative language to describe the “students” as “the future of such a small county”.
 This sentence is more memorable as your reader doesn’t expect such a figurative and creative approach to describing a schoolyard.